careerseek/AlgoBharat_BYOP_CredChain/README.md

-# AlgoBharat_BYOP_CredChain
+# AlgoBharat Hack-Series in the "Bring Your Own Project" track!

-## This repo will contains all the codes, reports and documation our project.
+## This repository contains all the code, reports, and documentation for our project.